qsardor/deepseek-oauth/README.md

 - `deepseek-instant`
 - `deepseek-expert`

-## Limitations

-- Tool calling is stripped from requests (DeepSeek's internal API doesn't support it).
-- Only models available through the web chat are exposed.
----

 Inspired by [openai-oauth](https://github.com/EvanZhouDev/openai-oauth).

 deepseek-oauth is unofficial and not affiliated with DeepSeek.
 Treat your credentials like passwords.
 Provided as-is.